0xCompute/rubidity/README.md

 contracts samples and database (SQL) and runtime modules or such.

+Updates

-What's in a name?
+- What's in a name?
 See [What's Rubidity!?
 What's Rubysol!? »](NAMES.md)

+- For an alternate approach that look's at the "majestic rails rubidity monolith" code as-is (that is, not suggesting new or alternate syntax or semantics) and simply tries to break out and start to (re)package / modular-ize code in "place holder" gems (waiting for adoption by the founders) such as 0xfacet and 0xfacet-typed and 0xfacet-rubidity see [Rubidity O.G.
+(Dumb Contracts) Public Code Review / (More) Tests / Gems & More »](https://github.com/s6ruby/rubidity.review)